 Present proof of ownership in person at a DMV office to purchase a movement permit.

 Your Nevada driver history record for the past three years or ten years may be available online instantly.
-The fee is $7.00.
+The fee is $8.00.
 See Driver History Printout.
+Your record will not be available online if you have been licensed in another state.

 We have records for Nevada only.
 See 50 State DMV Links for other states.